-- Sign a 5-year agreement with the WRRA. - Contribute an annual amount equal of \$4,500 plus CPI towards insurance, licensing and scheduled maintenance (to be claimed back by the WRRA). - Negotiate insurance for the bus on behalf of the WRRA.
-The cost of the insurance will be met by the WRRA from the City's annual contribution.
+- Sign a 5-year agreement with the WRRA. - Contribute an upfront, annual amount equal of \$4,500 in the initial year plus CPI in subsequent years towards insurance, licensing and scheduled maintenance. - Negotiate insurance for the bus on behalf of the WRRA.
+The cost of the insurance will be met by the WRRA from the City's annual contribution. - Allow WRRA to garage the bus at Fleur Freame Pavilion in Padbury.